Stinging Caterpillar Identification -- A Quick and Easy Guide

 Caterpillars keep to themselves, and would never attack you or pursue you (they're probably not fast enough!).
 Their venom is used solely for self-protection.
 However, on occasion they do come into accidental contact with humans, and that's when stings can occur.

-None of the caterpillars in North America are capable of delivering a fatal or even very serious sting, although there is a species in Brazil that can and does kill people with its sting (see this article, "A Deadly Caterpillar," for more information about that species).
+None of the caterpillars in North America are capable of delivering a fatal or even very serious sting, although there is a species in Brazil that can and does kill people with its sting.
 Still, the sting of some of these caterpillars, particularly the Asp in the Limacodidae family and the buck moth caterpillar in the Saturniidae family, can cause a pretty severe reaction that can hurt for hours.

 Stinging Caterpillar Identification: Acharia stimulea